 Popular holiday rental amenities in Jersey

 Check out our climate diagram to find the perfect month for your holidays.
-During July, maximum temperatures go up to more than 20° No heat wave is expected in February, where minimum average temperatures usally hit a 4° low.
-The rainiest month is July while the driest month is September.
+During July, maximum temperatures climb above 20°.
+No heat wave is expected in February, when minimum average temperatures usally hit a 4° low.
+The rainiest month is July, while the driest month is September.

-Jersey self-catering: feel at home in the Channel Islands
+Jersey holiday cottages: feel at home in the Channel Islands

 Getting to Jersey

-Most visitors reach Jersey by air, landing at Jersey Airport.
-Located about 8km from St Helier, the island's capital, the number 15 bus or convenient taxi links are available to bring you to your pick of the many fine Jersey holiday homes.
+Most visitors reach Jersey by air, landing at Jersey Airport, about 8km from St Helier, the island's capital.
+The number 15 bus or convenient taxi links are available to bring you to your Jersey holiday letting.
 Alternatively, you could rent a car at the airport for a quicker and more independent journey.

 You can also travel to Jersey by ferry, meaning you can bring your own car to the island if you wish.
 Ferries depart from mainland England, France and other islands such as Guernsey, Jersey’s neighbour.
 All of these ferries will bring you directly into St Helier.

-However you choose to travel to this wonderful spot, the island’s small size and good transport network will allow you to reach Jersey holiday lettings with ease.
+However you choose to travel to this wonderful spot, the island’s small size and good transport network will allow you to reach your Jersey holiday cottage with ease.

 Local cuisine in Jersey

 Locals like to boast that Jersey has the hottest climate in the British Isles.
-Proximity to continental Europe and the Gulf Stream result in warm summers and mild winters.
+Its roximity to continental Europe and the Gulf Stream result in warm summers and mild winters.
 The ocean surrounding the island moderates its temperature, so it is almost always pleasant in Jersey.

-It is not only the warm weather that attracts people to this island but also how Jersey uses its climate to its advantage.
-Countless beaches, walking tracks and picturesque Jersey holiday lettings make the island a dream during summer.
+It's not only the warm weather that attracts people to this island but also the many opportunities to enjoy the sunshine.
+Countless beaches, walking tracks and picturesque Jersey holiday cottages make the island a dream during summer.
 Be sure to check out the golden sands of St Ouen's Bay, popular with surfers and anybody wishing to soak up some rays.

 Jersey is known across Europe and the world for its amazing sights and sublime natural landscapes.
 The island's historic castles are firm favourites among visitors.
 Mont Orgueil (also known as Gorey Castle) is an early 13th century castle built upon a site which had been fortified since prehistoric times.
 Elizabeth Castle is another incredible structure, a 16th century island fortress located in the sweeping St Aubin's Bay on the south coast.

 Another awe-inspiring location is the immense La Hougue Bie.
 This stone construction is one of the largest neolithic graves and ritual sites in western Europe, dating back to over 5,500 years ago.
-All of these and more can be easily reached from a Jersey holiday letting .
+All of these and more can be easily reached from a Jersey holiday cottage.